GitHub Maven Central Version Scaladoc

 </Employee>

-The example above produces the following inlined code:
+The example above produces the following code after macro expansion:

 builder.appendElementStart("name")